MCBAP Certifications

 • Degrees must be from a program accredited by the U.S. Department of Education or the Council on Higher Education Accreditation.

-Official transcripts from school, college or university are required to be emailed or mailed directly to MCBAP.
-Copies will not be accepted.
+Official transcripts from school, college or university are required to be emailed electronically or mailed directly to MCBAP.

 In addition to providing documentation of a diploma or degree as outlined in the previous section, additional education is required.
-Some things to keep in mind:

 • Education must have occurred within the previous 10 years of the date of application.